david-walters/Milestone-2/README.md

 ### Navbar and Footer

 The navbar has a poo emoji acting like a logo with the name of the game (**Guess Poo**) attached to the right of it.
 I added two anchor tags to navigate from the Home page and to the How-to-play page which collapes into a burger button once the screen width becomes less than 576px.
-The footer was didn't require much information so I wrote a typical copyright statement and I made up a website name with a null link for presentational purposes.
+The footer didn't require much information, so I wrote a typical copyright statement and I made up a website name with a null link for presentational purposes.

 ### Welcome Pop-up